Paorapotangaroa/Code-Alone-10/README.md

 - **Purpose:** Handles switching the active channel.
 - **Steps:**
   - Remove the "active" class from the currently active channel.
+  - - Hint: Search the DOM for the element and use the `classList.remove` function.
   - Add the "active" class to the clicked channel.
-(Hint: Use the event)
+  - - Hint: Use the event
   - Update the header with the channel’s name.
   - Call a function to populate messages for that channel.